kavli-ntnu/2P_tracking/README.md

 If things are too slow / frames are lost:
 - Trigger < 50 Hz
-- Kill the video output
+- Kill the video export
 - lower the resolution of tracking.
 This is currently done through a "scale_factor" (see *Tracker_params.ini* below, e.g. 1500/scale_factor=500)

 ## Installation